mercwar/Navigator/app/README.md

 Welcome to the MERCWAR AI ecosystem.

 - This documentation app lets you explore every subsystem directly in your browser.
+- Mercwar AI is public on github.
-- No downloads required.
+- No downloads required !
-- No installs required.
+- No installs required !
-- No compilers required.
+- No compilers required !
-- Mercwar AI is fully Browsable on github
+- Anyone can browse Mercwar for free without needing to install.

 ## 📘 Table of Contents
 - [Getting Started](./README_Getting_Started.md)